axibase/atsd/installation/aws-emr-s3.md

 ```

 :::tip Co-processors
-The `atsd-hbase.$REVISION.jar` file contains ATSD-specific filters and tasks invoked by HBase Region Servers for optimized data processing.
+The `atsd-hbase.$REVISION.jar` file contains ATSD filters and procedures invoked by ATSD on HBase Region Servers for optimized data processing.
 :::

 Copy the file to HBase `lib` directory in S3 to make its classes automatically available to region servers at start time.